 MOJO Motosport also has a whole range of other anodized aluminum parts for the bike like the clutch and brake levers, rims, hubs etc to make the bike look trick.
 You will need to know the bike’s make, model and year to order the right part.

-You can check out other parts available from MOJO in my post: Bling Your Bike – MOJO Product Review
+Check out other parts available from MOJO: Bling Your Bike – MOJO Product Review

 Fork Support Brace

-The Front Fork Support Brace fits between the bikes front fender and wheel.
-It prevents damage to the bike’s fork seals and springs during transport.
+The Front Fork Support Brace fits between the bike’s front fender and wheel.
+It prevents damage to the bike’s fork seals and compressing the springs during transport.

 You can strap the bikes down securely and not worry about damaging your front forks.
 I wouldn’t be without one, so this would be a very useful gift for someone that doesn’t yet have one.